 - Herman Team GPA Award (2017)

-Allie Worrall had a solid first year as a Husker, racking up nine top-five finishes, including four wins in dual victories over Illinois, Kansas and Northern Iowa.
+Worrall had a solid first year as a Husker, racking up nine top-five finishes, including four wins in dual victories over Illinois, Kansas and Northern Iowa.
 She set four career bests, with three of those coming at the 2017 Big Ten Championships.
-At the conference meet, she set a then-career best in the 50-yard freestyle (34th), racing to a time of 23.29.
-In the 100-yard freestyle, Worrall earned 53rd with a time of 51.26, while adding a season best in the 200-yard free posting a time of 1:50.78 (55th).
+She raced to a time of 23.29 to finish 34th in the 50 free.
+In the 100-yard freestyle, Worrall earned 53rd with a time of 51.26, while adding a season-best 1:50.78 in the 200-yard free to finish 55th.
 She was part of the 400-yard medley relay (Julia Roller, Samantha Hedrick, Worrall and Erin Oeltjen) that earned a No. 50 national ranking from CollegeSwimming.com (3:39.56).
-One of Worrall's strongest performances came against Kansas, when she captured first-place finishes in both the 50-yard freestyle and 100-yard freestyle.
+One of Worrall’s strongest performances came against Kansas, when she captured first-place finishes in both the 50-yard freestyle and 100-yard freestyle.
 Worrall also got off to a strong start in the classroom, claiming spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters.
 She was also a member of the 2017 Tom Osborne Citizenship Team for her work in the community.

 The Arizona high school state champion in the 100-yard freestyle in 2016, Worrall added a second-place finish in the 50 free at the Arizona Class 5A state meet while swimming at Xavier College Prep in Phoenix.
 During her time swimming for Phoenix Swim Club, Worrall won the 2015 Long Course and the 2016 Short Course Arizona State Championships in the 100 free.
 Worrall also racked up multiple first-place relay finishes at the 2016 Short Course Arizona State Championships.
 An all-state selection and a team captain in the pool, Worrall also earned the School Turn Around Award and the National Honor Society Service Award.

 The daughter of Becky and Brian Worrall.
 Allie was born Dec.
 15, 1997, in Phoenix, Ariz.
-A business administration major, Allie earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2016-17.
-She was a member of the Tom Osborne Citizenship Team in 2017.
+An accounting major, Allie earned academic All-Big Ten honors in 2018.
+She is a four-time Nebraska Scholar-Athlete Honor Roll selection.
+She is also a two-time member of the Tom Osborne Citizenship Team (2017, 2018).
 She chose Nebraska over Kansas, Illinois and Denver.